 To enter a kindergarten program, a child must be 5 years of age prior to the first day of July 2021.
 At the appointment, school personnel will conduct health screenings and a brief readiness test with each child.
 Registration forms will be completed.

 New students for Marshall County Schools need to have their immunizations made current by their family physician or the Marshall County Health Department.
 Please call the Marshall County Health Department at 304-845-7840 for Vaccination Clinic schedules.

 You can call the school listed below in your area to set up an appointment for kindergarten screening and registration.

-On Monday, January 28, 2019 Marshall County Schools will begin 2019-2020 Pre-K registration for children who turn 4 years old by July 1, 2019.
+On Tuesday, January 19, 2021 Marshall County Schools will begin 2021-2022 Pre-K registration for children who turn 4 years old by July 1, 2021.

 For Pre-K sites in the Moundsville area, including Northern Panhandle Head Start “Stepping Stones,” please call McNinch Primary to register.
 If you live in the Limestone, Sand Hill or Sherrard area call Hilltop Elementary to register.
 For PLAYS Child Care Center, please call Washington Lands Elementary to register.
 For all other locations, call the numbers listed below.

 Please bring your child, along with the completed packet, to your screening location as scheduled.
 All students must have a state issued birth certificate and current immunization record.